 Korea Research Fellows

-As of January 27, 2023, the Carolina Asia Center is again accepting applications for Korea Research Fellows.
+The Carolina Asia Center is again accepting applications for Korea Research Fellows.
 Please review the information below, as some of this has been updated in January 2023.
+We require prospective scholars to apply at least six months in advance of their proposed start date, to allow sufficient time for processing.

 About the Program